 Project time plan should be realistic and all project activities should be implemented, deliverables delivered, planned project outputs reached within planned project duration.
-Don't leave implementation of activities and deliverables for the last reporting period.

-For more information on achievement of the project results please see Annex I "Programme output and result indicators" of the Programme Manual.
+For more information on achievement of the project results please see in section 4.4 "Programme and project intervention logic" of the Programme Manual.